fastrgv/Asud/README.md

 -------------------------------------------------------------------------

 ## TBD list:
-* Input puzzle handling is primitive.
+* Input puzzle handling is still primitive.
-* No Xwing, swordfish or 3Dmedusa highlights, is yet provided.
-However Digit-Doubles-view (d-key) might help finding Xwings, and KeyCell (k-key) will, FTTB, provide another way to eliminate candidates.
+* No swordfish or 3Dmedusa, is provided.
+However KeyCell (K-key) will provide another way to eliminate candidates.
 * You will probably find that the sparse user interface works differently than mainstream apps.
 (I was not inclined to purchase a mainstream app for evaluation!)

 ----------------------------------------------